+SKILLS:

-SKILLS: Mark the response out of 12 marks (AO4) and out of 6 marks (AO3) using the two sets of level descriptors below; add the two marks together to award a total mark out of 18.
+Mark the response out of 12 marks (AO4) and out of 6 marks (AO3) using the two sets of level descriptors below; add the two marks together to award a total mark out of 18.

-AO3 (6 marks) Compare writers' ideas and perspectives as well as how these are conveyed across two or more texts.
-Level 6 (6 marks) and perspectives and how they are conveyed.
-A sustained critical evaluation demonstrating a perceptive and considered response to the statement and a full explanation of the impact of the texts on the reader.
-Comments are supported by apt, skillfully selected, and integrated textual references.
-Level 5 (5 marks) A sustained comparison of writers' ideas and perspectives and how they are conveyed.
+Where the candidate 's answer consistently meets the criteria, the higher mark should be awa arded.
+AO4: Evaluate texts critically and support this with appropriate textual references.
+AO3: Compare writers' ideas and perspectives as well as how these are conveyed across two or more texts.
+Level 6 (11- 12 marks) A sustained critical evaluation demonstrating a perceptive and considered response to the statement and a full explanation of the impact of the texts on the reader.
+Comments are supported by apt, skilfully selected and integrated textual references.
+Level 6 (6 marks) A detailed, interwoven comparison which explores writers' ideas and perspectives and how they are conveyed.
 Level 5 (9-10 marks) An informed critical evaluation showing a thoughtful response to the statement and clear consideration of the impact of the texts on the reader.
 Comments are supported by persuasive textual references.
-Level 4 (4 marks) A developed comparison of writers' ideas and perspectives and how they are conveyed.
+Level 5 (5 marks) A sustained comparison of writers' ideas and perspectives and how they are conveyed.
 Level 4 (7-8 marks) A response with developed evaluative comments addressing the statement and some comments about the impact on the reader.
 Comments are supported by well-chosen textual references.
-Level 3 (3 marks) A clear comparison of writers' ideas and perspectives which begins to consider how they are conveyed.
+Level 4 (4 marks) A developed comparison of writers' ideas and perspectives and how they are conveyed.
 Level 3 (5-6 marks) A response with clear evaluative comments and some awareness of the impact on the reader.
 Comments are supported by appropriate textual references.
-Level 2 (2 marks) A response which identifies main points of comparison between writers' ideas and perspectives.
+Level 3 (3 marks) A clear comparison of writers' ideas and perspectives which begins to consider how they are conveyed.

 Level 2 (3-4 marks) A response with straightforward evaluative comments and a little awareness of the impact on the reader.
 Comments are supported by some appropriate textual references.
-Level 1 (1 mark) A response which makes simple points of comparison between writers' ideas and perspectives.
+Level 2 (2 marks) • A response which identifies main points of comparison between writers' ideas and perspectives.
 Level 1 (1-2 marks) A limited description of content.
 Comments are supported by copying or paraphrase.
+Level 1 (1 mark) • A response which makes simple points of comparison between writers' ideas and perspectives.
+0 marks No response or no response worthy of credit.
+0 marks • No response or no response worthy of credit.